AllaRomasheva/allaromasheva.github.io/_posts/en/2021/2021-10-11-methods-of-product-research.md

     height: 400
 ---

-<b>Often the manager or client does not believe in the benefits of research and is not willing to allocate a budget for
+Often the manager or client does not believe in the benefits of research and is not willing to allocate a budget for
     it.
 Therefore, projects rarely have funds for large-scale research.
 It seems that any product or UX study requires large budgets.
 But it does not.
-In this article Lead Product Designer in Amomedia, Genesis Andrew Zhulidin collected methods of food and UX-studies, which can be conducted almost free of charge, explained the essence of each of them, how to conduct them, as well as added examples from my own practice.</b>
+In this article Lead Product Designer in Amomedia, Genesis Andrew Zhulidin collected methods of food and UX-studies, which can be conducted almost free of charge, explained the essence of each of them, how to conduct them, as well as added examples from my own practice.

 The purpose of this article is to motivate and show that research can be budget-friendly and effective.

-<b>Online Ethnographic Research</b>
+## Online Ethnographic Research

 The main purpose of ethnographic research is to find out how people behave when no one is looking at them.
 This observation in the context in which they use the product.
 In the network you can "spy" what difficulties users face,